 O-I UK’s return on investment has been the saving of the equivalent to two administrative jobs per year.
 The HR function has been able to mirror the efficiencies and improved productivity seen elsewhere in the business.
 “It used to take two days to run two payroll systems, plus an hour per day to do daily administration.
 This has been reduced to a day’s administration on the system,” stresses Burgess.

-Crown Computing’s T&A solution, Open Options, has also delivered other unexpected benefits to Burgess, who is a seasoned HR manager with 27 years experience.
-In addition to the main application, Crown encouraged the set up of a separate test system where potential changes to the live Open Options configuration could be evaluated.
+Crown WFM's T&A solution, Crown Manager, has also delivered other unexpected benefits to Burgess, who is a seasoned HR manager with 27 years experience.
+In addition to the main application, Crown encouraged the set up of a separate test system where potential changes to the live Crown Manager configuration could be evaluated.

 “I am able to practice and verify new rules in a safe environment and reboot the system in the knowledge that it will not interfere with the normal daily administration processes.
 Once I’m satisfied that everything is working as I want, it’s then phased into the main system.”
 Contrary to the perception of technology de-skilling people, Burgess enjoys the ongoing challenges of development.
 “My job now includes an element of IT that it didn’t before and I have become adept at setting up new rules to meet the company’s developing needs.”

-Going forward, Burgess will use Open Options to monitor attendance and make use of the disciplinary rules facility in the software.
-She will use Open Options to instigate the necessary changes to working culture that will enable O-I UK to keep up to date with forthcoming legislative changes, such as the proposed Working Time Directive.
+Going forward, Burgess will use Crown Manager to monitor attendance and make use of the disciplinary rules facility in the software.
+She will use Crown Manager to instigate the necessary changes to working culture that will enable O-I UK to keep up to date with forthcoming legislative changes, such as the proposed Working Time Directive.
 “My job has become a lot more interesting.
 The elimination of needless administrative tasks has allowed us to focus on what is important,” says Burgess.